AlyonaCherry/AlyonaCh/README.md

 *   Google Bucket
 *   GitHub, GitLab, Jira, Service-now, GinaMail
 *   Excel strong
-*   ETL/ELT by SQL, DAX, SAP
+*   ETL/ELT by SQL, DAX, SAP, SSIS

 🔭 I’m currently working on Dashboard (Google Data Studio) to analysis changes the sales and purchase prices in relation to each other and among themselves in the period